 H2O: Just Add Water, 7+ (Nickelodeon): This live-action drama focuses on three teen girls who find they have magical mermaid powers.
 As they make their way through high school and its attendant social dramas, the three stick together, showing the true power of friendship.

-Jem and the Holograms, 8+ (The Hub): In this flashy animated series from the 1980s -- now airing on The Hub -- a group of rock star women plays music and battles meanies as a team.
+Jem and the Holograms, 8+ (the Hub): In this flashy animated series from the 1980s -- now airing on the Hub -- a group of women rock stars plays music and battles meanies as a team.

 Buffy the Vampire Slayer, 13+ (DVD): This oldie but goodie never fell victim to silly stereotypes about female friendships.
 Buffy and Willow are best friends through thick and thin, and even Buffy's female rivals don't fight her over a man -- but rather over the survival of the world.

 New Girl, 13+ (Fox): Jess and Cece are childhood friends who've taken different paths in life.
 But even though they don't always enjoy the same activities or agree with each other's life paths, they stay loyal and committed to each other.